I beg to move,

 It is a pleasure to serve under your chairmanship, Mr Bone.
 I thank the Backbench Business Committee for allowing the debate, as well as everyone who is here to support this important and timely event—both my colleagues in the Chamber, and everyone in the Public Gallery.
 The issue is extremely important, and I am privileged to open the debate.
 This will be the first time since 2014 that ovarian cancer has been debated in either Chamber.

-Ovarian cancer is a quiet, invasive cancer, which robs wives, daughters, sisters, mothers and grandmothers of years of their lives, often unexpectedly and quickly, with devastating impacts on their families.
+Ovarian cancer is a quiet, invasive cancer, that robs wives, daughters, sisters, mothers and grandmothers of years of their lives, often unexpectedly and quickly, with devastating impacts on their families.
 Today about 25,000 women are living with the cancer and every day 20 will be diagnosed with it.
 Despite some progress in recent years the disease still takes away the lives of 4,000 women a year, and hundreds of thousands around the world.
 Because of its devastating effects its survival rate is, tragically, not as high as everyone would like, and 46% of sufferers do not survive for five years or more.

 I absolutely will.
-It is a timely and important point.
+That is a timely and important point.
 I was on Radio Sheffield only this morning talking about the debate with someone from Target Ovarian Cancer.
 We spent an awfully long time talking about the symptoms, because it is important that people understand them, and are aware of them, so they can get the treatment they need if they are, unfortunately, affected.

 All cancers are important.
 Extremely sadly—sometimes tragically—ovarian cancer tends not to receive the bulk of the attention or funding.
-That is partly because that it does not affect as many people as other cancers, but it is also because of survival rates.
+That is partly because it does not affect as many people as other cancers, but it is also because of survival rates.
 The 46% rate of survival beyond five years compares unfavourably with the rate for breast cancer, which is 87%, and prostate cancer, which is 85%.
 There are simply fewer survivors of ovarian cancer in the UK who could highlight the importance of fighting the disease and succeeding than there are survivors of other cancers.
 There is a need for people to speak up about ovarian cancer.
 Thanks to the work of those who are doing so, it has started to receive the attention that it needs.
-Charities such as Target Ovarian Cancer work tirelessly every day to raise the profile of the disease, support those who have been affected, improve diagnosis and treatment and work for a cure.
+Charities such as Target Ovarian Cancer work tirelessly every day to raise the profile of the disease, support those who have been affected, improve diagnosis and treatment, and work for a cure.
 I pay tribute to the work of the all-party parliamentary group on ovarian cancer, and in particular the hon.
 Member for Washington and Sunderland West (Mrs Hodgson), who chairs it.
 It has been a privilege to be involved in the work and I am grateful to be able to help in a small way.

 What is it about ovarian cancer that requires a particular focus?
 From the work I have seen, there are four things: improving awareness of the disease, as the hon.
 Member for Torfaen (Nick Thomas-Symonds) mentioned, so that it can be caught earlier; speeding up the diagnosis when it is suspected that someone has the disease; improving the data available for tracking the disease and our progress in the fight against it; and improving the treatment, allowing people to recover and be disease-free more quickly.